VIDA-NYU/pedestrian-sensing-model/README.md

 # carmera-pedestrians
-Collaboration with Carmera to provide a pedestrian density map using ground-level images.
+Generation of a pedestrian density map using ground-level images.

+The code is divided into three parts:
+ 1. pedestrian detection
+ 2. density map generation
+ 3. simulation

+ This is a joint work with [NYU](https://vida.engineering.nyu.edu/), [Carmera](https://carmera.com) and [USP](https://www5.usp.br/#english).
+The full description of this work is under analysis in ACM Transactions on Spatial Algorithms and Systems.